How effectively have I spent my day?

 Because daily activities reveal patterns, it’s critical to break the bad ones sooner rather than later.

 But the daily review is something else.
-Let me explain: your day is a great opportunity to establish and work on your discipline and persistence.
-Most of your daily habits take place every day.
+Let me explain: your day is a great opportunity to establish and work on your discipline and persistence because your daily habits take place every day.
 So discipline in execution is one of the critical pieces of this process; as a matter of fact, it’s the one piece that can make or break your entire plan.

 That’s why it is vital to do a quick daily check-in with yourself and observe what is happening.

 Besides, there’s a saying that repetition is the mother of all learning, and it cannot be more accurate.
-Your subconscious gets programmed day in and day out based on what you do, not based on what you plan or think of doing.
-So, on a daily basis, you must do a review of what you’ve done that day and reflect it against not only your daily plan but also your vision and values.
+Your subconscious gets programmed day in and day out based on what you do, not what you plan or think of doing.
+So, daily, you must do a review of what you’ve done that day and reflect it against not only your daily plan but also your vision and values.

 Have I Been True To My Values?